saitoukun/admob-in-swiftui/README.md

 - This Project shows how to load a GADInterstitialAd

+## How to use

+- `git clone`
+- `pod install --repo-update`
+- Connect your iphone and run it with xcode

 ## pod and info.plist settings
 Create a swift UI project in xcode. pod init.